IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 # Board Voting {#voting}

 The Board can hold votes during synchronous live meetings of the Board (including telephonic and video) or via asynchronous written (including electronic) means.
+The Board will make reasonable efforts to provide synchronous live consideration of any matter if requested by any Director.
 Decisions on regular LLC matters shall be made by a 2/3 majority vote in favor, with the exception of removal of a Director as specified in {{director-removal}}.
 Absentee voting and voting by proxy shall not be permitted.

 # Fundraising Practices {#fundraising-practices}